Important Travel Document Information – Please Read

 The long-stay visa is comparable to a Schengen visa throughout its validity term, allowing you to travel and remain in the Schengen area outside of the Netherlands for up to 90 days in any 180-day period, under the same circumstances as if you had a Schengen visa.

-One of the most well-known reasons for visiting the Schengen zone is for tourism.
-However there are many reasons you can list as your travel purpose on your application such as:
+Tourism is one of the main reasons why people visit the Schengen zone.
+However, there are many reasons you can state as your travel purpose on your application such as:

 Business – Many individuals travel to and from the Schengen nations on a regular basis for business.